ucscode/user-synthetics/README.md

 ## Acknowledgements

 User Synthetics is developed and maintained by [ucscode](https://ucscode.me).
-If you have any questions, suggestions, or need assistance, please feel free to reach out to me.
-I'll be happy to support you on your journey with User Synthetics.
+If you have any questions, suggestions, or need assistance, please feel free to reach out.